© Robert Kneschke; Shutterstock.com

 Leaving aside the technical and strategic focus of your online event- or company content, accessibility should be pivotal to your event’s marketing communications.
 Here it is important to clearly identify and communicate the various accessibility offerings available to participants, to ask them what their needs are and accompany those with special needs right up to your event.

-As with the journey, some thought needs to be applied to the event location itself.
-In this regard, it is important to provide information on the various places or spaces within the venue as well as on general accessibility.
+When planning an accessible event, there are certain aspects that need to be considered to select a suitable venue.
+It is important to provide information on the accessibility of spaces and rooms within the venue as well as on general accessibility of the building.
 It is best to start by identifying which aids to barrier-free access are already available at the site.
 With this done, access can be improved using dedicated technology, structural alterations, and the right furnishings.

 Disabled access provided to all areas of the event?
 Such as: